XeroDays/SQL-Server-Deployer/README.md

 # Features:
   - Can Install SQL Server with Configuration File.
-  - Can Deploy Database:
+  - Can Deploy Database
-        -> With Script
+     1. With Script
-        -> without installing SQL Server Management System -> Deploy to Specific Instance.
+     2.  without installing SQL Server Management System
+     3. Deploy to Specific Instance.
-        -> Auto Set Clipboard to the Current SQL Database Connection String.
+     4. Auto Set Clipboard to the Current SQL Database Connection String.